tomcritchlow/tomcritchlow.github.io/wiki/drafts/2022-01-26-electric-tables.md

 I spend all day long slinging URLs around.
 Mostly, when I copy and paste a URL it's treated as a string of characters.
 But you and I know that a URL is **heavy**.
 A URL is a representation of a blog post, or a product I want to buy, or a hike I want to go on, or an Airbnb I'm going to book.

 URLs are also **useful**.
-Opening tabs and browsing the web is also essential to task completion.
+Opening tabs and browsing the web is essential to task completion.
 Tab sprawl is a symptom of a basic task: web foraging[^foraging].

 [^foraging]: I first learned of the term "web foraging" in [this great paper](https://joelbrandt.com/publications/brandt_chi2009_programmer_web_use.pdf)) where they asked programmers to build a PHP chat room and they spent 19% of their time on the web vs writing code!
 And that was in 2009!

-In short, I spend a lot of both professional and personal time on the web - grabbing, saving, sending, bookmarking URLs.
+In short, I spend a lot of both professional and personal time on the web - grabbing, saving, sending and bookmarking URLs.

-What if we could be a bit smarter about managing URLs?
+What if we could work with URLs in a way that embraced their weight and was designed for web foraging?

 Say hello to **⚡ Electric Tables**.
 It's a little research project and prototype to explore the idea of structured data, personal databases and web as texture.